Charles Gill (artist): Career

 He was born at Sorel, Quebec to Charles-Ignace Gill and Marie-Rosalie Delphire Sénécal.
 He studied at Collège Sainte-Marie de Montréal, Collège de Nicolet and Collège Saint-Laurent, then George de Forest Brush, who was vacationing in Pierreville, undertook to develop Gill's talent for painting.
 As a result, he went to the Art Association of Montreal that 1888 to study with William Brymner.
 Encouraged by Brymner, he went to Paris and worked with Jean-Léon Gérôme at the École des Beaux-Arts.
 After returning to Montreal, he established his own studio in 1894.

 He also published poetry in the anthology Les soirées du Château de Ramesay (1900).
 After his death a volume of his poetry was published under the title Le Cap Eternité, poème suivi des étoiles filantes (1919).

-Gill had one son, Roger-Charles, with his wife Georgine Bélanger (aka Gaëtane de Montreuil, m.
+Gill had one son, Roger-Charles, with his wife Georgine Bélanger (a.k.a.
+Gaëtane de Montreuil, m.
 12 May 1902).
 He died at Montreal from the 1918 flu pandemic just short of his 47th birthday.